microcosm/ofxAudioUnitManager/README.md

 ![How the filesystem is organised](images/finder.png)

 Now, imagine you've worked a while with one synth name, and you decide to change it to another.
 The addon won't be able to find it any more, unless you remembered to go and manually rename the files.

-In the scenario where you did forget, the addon will assume the preset is missing.
+In this scenario, the addon will assume the preset is missing.
 It will create a new one with the right name, which you will find sat alongside the old one.
 You can fix this by deleting the new file and renaming the old one.

 Don't be afraid
 ---------------